-Whether you win or come in dead last in whatever race you enter, remember that life is all about God.
+Whether you win or come in last in whatever race you enter, remember that life is all about God.
+Stay in the race.
 He has called us to enjoy life, to live it to the fullest and to know and crave His purpose each day.
 That means we have to get in the race (know and love God), stay in the race (even when it is tough), glorify God (even when that is not the most popular thing to do), enjoy life and finish well.

 1 John 4:4 nlt

 But you belong to God, my dear children.
 You have already won a victory over those people, because the Spirit who lives in you is greater than the spirit who lives in the world.